thiagohora/sample-dw-app-otel/README.md

 ## Actual Behavior (Bug)

 When `enableVirtualThreads: false`:
-- No HTTP server metrics are reported
+- **OpenTelemetry HTTP metrics ARE present** (e.g., `http_server_request_duration_seconds_bucket`)
+  - These come from the OpenTelemetry Java agent instrumentation
+  - They work correctly regardless of virtual threads setting
-- Request/response metrics are missing
+- **Dropwizard built-in metrics are MISSING** (e.g., `io.dropwizard.jetty.MutableServletContextHandler.requests`)
-- Only traces and some basic metrics may be present
+  - These come from Dropwizard's own instrumentation
+  - They are not collected when virtual threads are disabled
+  - This is the actual bug being reproduced

 When `enableVirtualThreads: true`:
-- HTTP metrics appear to be collected correctly
+- Both OpenTelemetry metrics AND Dropwizard built-in metrics are collected correctly

 ## Environment